BasPieren/frontend-applications/README.md

 # frontend-applications | Risico indicatie App

-This is the repositorie for my frontend applications project where I made a web application using _Vue_.
+This is the repositorie for my frontend applications project where I made a web application using Vue.
 The project was to build a web application that can be used to calculate the risk that a child has to be removed from their parental home.

 ![Risico Indicatie App Start Screenshot](images/.png)
 > Risico Indicatie App